What Is Barcode Symbology?

 Barcodes are divided into two main types: one-dimensional (1D) and two-dimensional (2D).

-What Types of Barcode Symbologies Are There?
+What Types of Barcodes Symbologies are there?

 1D and 2D Symbologies do differ and therefore support different types and amounts of data.
 The type of barcode that is being used in the application environment will impact the type of scanner that is needed to read it.